Get the latest insights

-We have divided the graphics cards and grouped them into five tiers (Tier 0-Tier 4) based on their relative gaming performance and presented them along with important specifications and our custom GPUnerd score – calculated by real world gaming performance of the cards.
-Below we go into detail what each type of tier means, and which gamers/enthusiasts/type of builder the tier is good for, as well as going into the realistic gaming performance you should expect from building a PC with a graphics card from each tier.
+We have divided the graphics cards and grouped them into five tiers (Tier 1-Tier 4) based on their relative gaming performance and presented them along with important specifications and our custom GPUnerd score – calculated by real-world gaming performance of the cards.
+Below we go into detail about what each type of tier means, and which gamers/enthusiasts/type of builder the tier is good for, as well as going into the realistic gaming performance you should expect from building a PC with a graphics card from each tier.

-Tier-2 is ideal for those who want a decent gaming experience but don’t have the money to afford GTX 1080s or similar in todays GPU market.
-The graphics cards we have classified as tier 2 and perfect for 1080p 144hz, or 1440p at 75hz, are the AMD Radeon Vega 56, GTX 1070 Ti and GTX 1070.
+Tier-2 is ideal for those who want a decent gaming experience but don’t have the money to afford GTX 1080s or similar in today’s GPU market.
+The graphics cards we have classified as tier 2 and perfect for 1080p 144hz, or 1440p at 75hz, are the AMD Radeon Vega 56, GTX 1070 Ti, and GTX 1070.

-The type of CPU we would would pair a Tier 2 GPU with is the newly released i5-8600k on the Intel side and Ryzen 5 1600 on the AMD side.
+The type of CPU we would pair a Tier 2 GPU with is the newly released i5-8600k on the Intel side and Ryzen 5 1600 on the AMD side.

-The mid-range tier graphics cards are for those looking to get a gaming PC build on a budget, and in particular looking for performance-per-dollar in the graphics card and getting great performance for not a high price tag.
+The mid-range tier graphics cards are for those looking to get a gaming PC build on a budget, and in particular, looking for performance-per-dollar in the graphics card and getting great performance for not a high price tag.

-You should be expected to game with ease at 1080p 60hz at maximum settings, but don’t expect to hit 1440p resolutions at easy on most titles – leave 1440p to Tier 2 or above.
+You should be expected to game with ease at 1080p 60hz at maximum settings, but don’t expect to hit 1440p resolutions at ease on most titles – leave 1440p to Tier 2 or above.

 When building a PC with a Tier 3 graphics card, the recommend CPU we would recommend to pair with a mid-range card is a Ryzen 5 range (1600/1500/1400) or i5-7600K or previous generation.

 Budget graphics cards are perfect for new gamers who are building their first system, or someone who just wants to game but isn’t necessarily bothered about graphics performance or frame rates.
-Tier 4 category graphics cards include the likes of the GTX 1050/Ti, RX 560/550 and GT 1030.
+Tier 4 category graphics cards include the likes of the GTX 1050/Ti, RX 560/550, and GT 1030.

-This tier of graphics card you should expect to comfortably game at 1080p with smooth frame rates, but don’t expect to be running at maximum settings on most titles without opting for a higher-tier graphics card – it’s just not realistic in todays video card market.
+This tier of graphics card you should expect to comfortably game at 1080p with smooth frame rates, but don’t expect to be running at maximum settings on most titles without opting for a higher-tier graphics card – it’s just not realistic in today’s video card market.

-Budget graphics cards don’t really need anything above an equally powerful CPU, and in todays CPU market you get a surprising amount of performance even in Intel and AMDs lowest budget offerings.
+Budget graphics cards don’t really need anything above an equally powerful CPU, and in today’s CPU market you get a surprising amount of performance even in Intel and AMDs lowest budget offerings.
 We would recommend pairing a Tier 4 graphics card with a Ryzen 3 or Core i3 CPU – even Pentium – depending on your personal preference.
 You shouldn’t be hitting a bottleneck with these CPUs.

-I hope you enjoyed our CPU hierarchy list, let me know if you have any suggestions or feedback and I would be glad to do what I can to improve this guide further!
+I hope you enjoyed our GPU hierarchy list, let me know if you have any suggestions or feedback and I would be glad to do what I can to improve this guide further!
 We have a large list of aftermarket brand comparison charts for each GPU model which I have listed below if you have a particular GPU in mind but wanted to decide on the best aftermarket variant.